NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

+Figures~\ref{fig:potential}b and~c show the time evolution of an unbiased trajectory in coordinate space (subfigure b) and the $z$-value of the spin-vector (subfigure c), where the colors indicate the electronic state of the system over time.
+The trajectory originates in basin $\mathrm{A}$, changes to the upper state, then returns to basin $\mathrm{A}$, before transitioning to basin $\mathrm{B}$ via a longer visit to the upper state.
+Only the segment from 900 to 1400 time units would be considered to be a transition path, as it successfully connects the two basins.

-To demonstrate that our implementation of MASH combined with TPS can correctly sample nonadiabatic trajectories, we perform simulations with an off-diagonal coupling of $V_c = 0.2\epsilon = 0.01$~Ha as defined in Eq.~(\ref{eq:1d_potential}).
-10,000 transition paths are generated at a temperature of $T = 12,000$~K using the Ornstein-Uhlenbeck velocity perturbation scheme described in Eq.~(\ref{eq:Ornstein-Uhlenbeck}).
-The trajectory, from which the TPS sampling is started, has an initial velocity of $v=-0.0087$, which is equivalent to $44,000$~K for a particle with 1836.15~$m_e$, and is started at $q=1.0\ a_0$.
+To demonstrate that our implementation of MASH combined with TPS correctly samples nonadiabatic trajectories, we generate a total of 10,000 transition paths at a temperature of 12,000~K using the Uhlenbeck-Ornstein velocity perturbation scheme described in Eq.~(\ref{eq:Ornstein-Uhlenbeck}).
+The initial conditions for the trajectory from which the TPS sampling is started, were chosen as $v_{t=0} = -0.0087~a_0/\mathrm{a.t.u}$ (corresponding to a kinetic temperature of 44,000~K), $q_{t=0} = 1.0~a_0$, and $\vec{S}$ pointing to the south pole.
+Any alternative set of initial conditions that generated a trajectory connecting regions A and B would also have been acceptable.
+Shooting points are selected uniformly at random along a previously identified reactive trajectory.
+Then, only the velocities are perturbed, while the positions and electronic coefficients are retained from the preceding trajectory.

-$35\%$ of the analyzed paths display at least two nonadiabatic transitions (upward and downward surface hops) in the ensemble at $12,000$~K, confirming that the chosen hyperparameters ($T$ and $V_c$) are suitable for sampling both adiabatic and nonadiabatic transition paths.
+Analysis of the transition paths shows that $35\%$ of the ensemble at 12,000~K display at least two nonadiabatic transitions (upward and downward surface hops), confirming that the chosen parameters $T$ and $V_c$ are suitable for sampling both adiabatic and nonadiabatic transition paths.

-The evolution of the ensemble in path space is illustrated by the path lineage history shown in Fig.~\ref{fig:lineage}a.
+The evolution of the ensemble in path space is illustrated by the path lineage history shown in Fig.~\ref{fig:potential}d.
 Earlier trajectories are displayed as faint, thin lines, while more recently accepted trajectories are rendered as thicker solid lines.
 Consecutive paths in the ensemble exhibit significant correlation, as each new trajectory is generated from a modification of a previous one.
 Such correlations are expected for path sampling algorithms and imply that consecutive paths cannot be treated as statistically independent samples.
-To quantify the correlation between sequential trajectories, we analyze their transition times, defined as the duration required for a trajectory to travel between basins $A$ and $B$.
-The degree of correlation can be measured using the transition-time autocorrelation function, which is shown in Fig.~\ref{fig:lineage}b.
+To quantify the correlation between sequential trajectories, we analyze their transition times, defined as the duration required for a trajectory to travel between basins $\mathrm{A}$ and $\mathrm{B}$.
+The degree of correlation can be measured using the transition-time autocorrelation function,

+as shown in Fig.~\ref{fig:potential}e.
+Here, $t$ and $n$ are steps in the MC path space, and $\sigma^2_\tau$ is the variance of the transition time.